 They were Legal Director & Staff Attorney of the TransLife Care Program of Chicago House from 2015 to 2018, where they led policy and advocacy efforts and represented trans and gender non-conforming clients in criminal and civil matters.
 Marlo received training on trauma-informed care, harm reduction, motivational interviewing, and other evidence-based public health interventions.
 Marlo wrote and taught an interdisciplinary class on Trauma-Informed Lawyering at DePaul College of Law during the 2019 and 2020 summer semesters.

-As Lead Attorney of Westside Justice Center’s Before the Law civil legal clinic, Marlo maintains their own caseload and oversees the design and implementation of WJC’s direct legal services.
+As Manager of Westside Justice Center’s Before the Law civil legal clinic, Marlo maintains their own caseload and oversees the design and implementation of WJC’s direct legal services.
 They are passionate about supporting the self-determination of historically disenfranchised communities and increasing access to legal, social, and medical systems.

 Joseph DiCola received his BA in Philosophy and English Creative Writing at Loyola University Chicago and his JD at UIC John Marshall Law School in 2018.
 Previously, Joe worked with the Chicago Community Bond Fund, ran his own solo practice, and worked as Of Counsel with Shiller, Preyar, Jarard & Samuels, representing clients in section 1983 civil rights, contracts, and probate cases.
 In addition to his role at Westside Justice Center, Joe serves as the Administrator for the Chicago chapter of the National Lawyer's Guild Legal Observer Program, where he trains volunteer law students and attorneys and ensures legal observer coverage for direct actions in Chicago and the surrounding suburbs.